 Current Prepaid Card Program Offered by the State

 Where electronic payments are mandated and a customer is unable to provide their own deposit alternative, the state currently contracts with U.S. Bank to provide a prepaid card solution for state agencies.
 U.S. Bank was selected through a competitive RFP process in late 2004, resulting in an executed contract in May 2005.
 Performance related to the contract is reviewed formally on at least an annual basis and ongoing operational issues are addressed throughout the year.
-As of the most recent publication date of this chapter, the current contract is up for renewal December 31, 2013.
 Please call Treasury Management Services

 to inquire about the current status of this or any successor contracts.